Rāhula: Pāli tradition

-Rāhula was born on same day Prince Siddhārtha Gautama renounced the throne by leaving the palace, when the prince was 29 years old, on the full moon day of the eight lunar month of the ancient Indian calendar.
+Rāhula was born on the same day Prince Siddhārtha Gautama renounced the throne by leaving the palace, when the prince was 29 years old, on the full moon day of the eighth lunar month of the ancient Indian calendar.
 That day, Prince Siddhārtha was preparing himself to leave the palace.
 The Pāli account claims that when he received the news of his son's birth he replied "rāhulajāto bandhanaṃ jātaṃ", meaning "A rāhu is born, a fetter has arisen", that is, an impediment to the search for enlightenment.
 Accordingly, Śuddhodana, Prince Siddhārtha's father and king of the Śākya clan, named the child Rāhula, because he did not want his son to pursue a spiritual life as a mendicant.
 In some versions, Prince Siddhārtha was the one naming his son this way, for being a hindrance on his spiritual path.
 Just before the prince left the palace for the spiritual life, he took one look at his wife Yaśodharā and his just-born child.
 Fearing his resolve might waver, Prince Siddhārtha resisted to hold his son and left the palace as he had planned.
 Rāhula therefore became Prince Siddhārtha's first and only son.